r-crosswords/aotw/exolve-README.md

 ### Trailing period in clue labels
 A trailing period after a clue number or label is considered to be just a punctuation mark and is ignored.
-All the five periods in the following example get ignored:
+The first five periods in the following example get ignored.
+If you have consecutive periods, they do not get ignored (as you're presumably using an ellipsis).
 ```
     2. Clue (4)
     3.Ignorance is _____ (5)
     4 .
 Time for every one to end, finally (6)
     [Q.].
-Hop (4)
+Hop...
+(4)
+    [R] ... aboard!
+(6)
 ```

 ### Clues without a specified direction